mme/langforge/README.md

-# LangForge: A Toolkit for Creating and Deploying LangChain Apps
+# LangForge: Create and Deploy LangChain Apps

 LangForge is an open-source toolkit designed to make it easy to create and deploy LangChain applications.

 With LangForge, you can easily set up your environment, manage API keys, chat with your chains using the Jupyter integration, and automatically generate a REST interface for your app.
 Additionally, LangForge comes with a collection of predefined notebooks tailored for various use cases, allowing you to quickly get started and adapt them to your specific needs.

 ## Features